matthieu-locussol/unforeseen-conspiracy-inc/CONSPIRACIES.md

 ### Description

-_"Michael Jackson was replaced by a clone in the early 2000s!
-The real MJ is still alive, but the government has been using his clone to control the masses through music.
-Other celebrities have been cloned too - but we can't reveal their names yet..."_
+_"The man the world saw after the early 2000s was not Michael Jackson.
+He was a bio-synthetic duplicate, a puppet.
+The real MJ was sidelined when he got too close to the truth.
+They use his image to push their sonic mind-control agenda."_

 ### Game Attributes